Yeeldx/yeeldbox-devdocs/docs/contributing/documentation/writing-style-guide.md

 - Names and proper nouns.
 - Cities, countries, nationalities, and languages.
-- Terms with definitions provided by Yearn.
+- Terms with definitions provided by Yeeldx.

 #### Title Case